caxylive/Net_Projects/projects/003 - Inter-Site Connectivity Using EIGRP in a Subnetted Network/README.md

 | Bring interface up        | `no shutdown`                                | `no shutdown`                              |
 | Write changes from vRAM to nvRAM | `copy running-config startup-config`  | `copy running-config startup-config`       |

-`show ip interface brief` should show the interfaces allocated with an IP address and are up and not administratively down.
+`show ip interface brief` shows the interfaces are not administratively down and are assigned with their respective IP addresses.
 ![R1 Interface Configuration](screenshot/003/config-r1_initial.png)
 *Relevant interface commands and verification output on R1.*